Integral Human Development in the Digital Age

 In 2019, the International Institute for Ethics and Contemporary Issues and the Faculty of Social Sciences at the Ukrainian Catholic University inaugurated an annual international conference series within the framework of a broad theme entitled "Integral Human Development in the Digital Age."
 The underlying aim of the series is to bring diverse fields of study into a fruitful multidisciplinary dialogue on matters of public relevance, with special reference to integral human development and within a specific context of Catholic social teaching.

-This conference is hosted by International Institute for Ethics and Contemporary Issues and the Faculty of Social Sciences at Ukrainian Catholic University and co-sponsored by Georgetown University's Berkley Center for Religion, Peace, and World Affairs; the Pontifical University of St. Thomas Aquinas (Angelicum); and University of Notre Dame.
+This conference was hosted by International Institute for Ethics and Contemporary Issues and the Faculty of Social Sciences at Ukrainian Catholic University and co-sponsored by Georgetown University's Berkley Center for Religion, Peace, and World Affairs; the Pontifical University of St. Thomas Aquinas (Angelicum); and University of Notre Dame.